 The new Google Daydream View has nice fabric and a bit more weight than the previous version.
 It is available in fog, charcoal, and coral.
 This new color scheme falls in line with that of the new Google Home Minis helping to achieve a cohesive language between its products.

 The Google Daydream View scores a cool 3.7 out of 5 stars rating based on consumer reviews on Amazon.
-It costs between $ and $.

 The Samsung Gear VR is one of the best and cheapest ways to experience virtual reality if you own a Samsung smartphone.
 It is perhaps one of the most accessible VR systems with a catch.
 To be able to use the newest Gear VR, you will need to have a compatible Samsung Galaxy Smartphone.
 This significantly narrows down the number of potential users to those who already own compatible Samsung smartphones.